Are you thinking about purchasing a fresh baby lizard for your home?

 While an adult lizard will need an enclosure of around 20-30 gallons, baby lizards can manage to be kept in a 15-20 gallon tank.

-This gives them a sufficient amount of space to explore and walk around without making it difficult for them to locate food and resources.
+This gives them a sufficient amount of space to explore and walk around without making it difficult to locate food and resources.

-The exception to this would be a complete newborn, which could be in a smaller container until it needs something larger.
+The exception would be a complete newborn, which could be in a smaller container until it needs something larger.

-In terms of substrate, the best option for baby lizards is paper towels.
+The best option for baby lizards is paper towels in terms of the substrate.

 They easily store humidity if you keep them damp and are easy to clean with a pet, which will likely produce waste often.